hasanozdem1r/python-advanced-topics/README.md

 npm install http-server -g -> run first http-server -> run after first line executed
 ```

+# Software Development Considerations
+While every software engineer may have their own personal preferences when it comes to development practices, it's important to follow industry best practices and standards to ensure efficient and effective software development.

+Please [click](docs/standards.md) to see best practices & standards that I am following for software development

 ## Acknowledgements
 1. İstihza Yazbel (Turkish)
 2. Python Tricks by Dan Bader (English)